The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 Also on July 19, phones were ringing all over Massachusetts, alerting assorted Kennedy family cohorts and aides that there had been a fatal accident involving Ted's car.
 During one call it was determined that Mary Jo Kopechne's parents needed to be notified.
 Ted also told his chief aide to contact someone on the island to ensure that Kopechne's body be transported off of Martha's Vineyard as soon as possible—and that her five friends also be informed that they shouldn't speak to anyone about that night for the time being.

-Having set up an impromptu office at the police station, Kennedy dictated a statement to Markham, which Arena took to type up himself because his secretary was busy answering the nonstop phone calls.
+Having set up an impromptu office at the police station, Kennedy dictated a statement to Markham, which Arena took to type up himself because everyone was busy answering the nonstop phone calls.

 "On July 18, 1969, at approximately 11:15 p.m...I was driving my car on Main Street on my way to get the ferry back to Edgartown," the statement read, per Damore.
 "I was unfamiliar with the road and turned right onto Dike Road, instead of bearing hard left on Main Street.
 After proceeding for approximately one-half mile on Dike Road I descended a hill and came upon a narrow bridge.
 The car went off the side of the bridge.
 There was one passenger with me, one Miss Mary — [he had told Arena he wasn't sure of the spelling of her last name], a former secretary of my brother, Sen. Robert Kennedy.
 The car turned over and sank into the water and landed with the roof resting on the bottom.
 I attempted to open the door and the window of the car but have no recollection of how I got out of the car.
 I came to the surface and then repeatedly dove down to the car in an attempt to see if the passenger was still in the car.
 I was unsuccessful in the attempt.
 I was exhausted and in a state of shock.
 I recall walking back to where my friends were eating.
 There was a car parked in front of the cottage and I climbed into the back seat.
 I then asked for someone to bring me back to Edgartown.
 I remember walking around for a period of time and then going back to my hotel room.
 When I fully realized what had happened this morning, I immediately contacted the police."